Why is Google My Business So Important to Your Local Business?

-More local businesses are learning just how valuable optimizing their efforts for receiving positive reviews is and they are putting processes in place to accomplish this.
-If you aren’t one of them then you are losing customers to your competitors who are.
+More local businesses are learning how valuable optimizing their efforts to receive positive reviews is, and they are putting processes in place to accomplish this.
+If you aren’t one of them, then you are losing customers to your competitors who are.

 Google’s Review Tips on How to Improve Your Ranking in Local Search

 Making the Most of Google My Business

 I have added some areas that need to be optimized in Google My Business and how to accomplish this.
-It is important to note that your Google My Business listing information should be as complete as possible and taking advantage of all relevant areas for your local business.
+It is important to note that your Google My Business listing information should be as complete as possible and take advantage of all relevant areas for your local business.

-Having a well-optimized Google My Business listing helps make your business more competitive in the local search results and can significantly increase your number of qualified leads.
+A well-optimized Google My Business listing helps make your business more competitive in the local search results and can significantly increase your qualified leads.